siavashmonfared/CGDFT-3D/README.md

 # CGDFT_3D: 3D Coarse-Grained Lattice Gas Density Functional Theory

-This is a the 2D version.
+This is a the 3D version.
 Parallelized with MPI.
 To run, ensure that proper number of processors are assigned in the input file.
+The visualization shows gas-to-liquid phase transition in a long cylindrical pore.

 ## Building